camwestwood/xapi/generic/view.md

 		<td>A JSON object comprising both standard xAPI attributes and the Jisc profile 'subType' and 'uddModInstanceID' extensions.<br/>
     The <b>type</b> indicates the type of the object of the statement.
 It is required and valid values are listed on the <a href="vocabulary.md#31-activity-types">vocabulary page</a>.<br/>
     The <b>name</b> is optional.<br/>
     The <b>subType</b> extension may be used to indicate the sub-type of this activity, if applicable for the recipe being used to create the statement.
-This qualifies the object.objectType, and is described on the [vocabularies](vocabulary.md#32-object-definition-extensions) page.<br />
+This qualifies the object.objectType, and is described on the <a href="vocabulary.md#32-object-definition-extensions">vocabularies page</a>.<br />
   </tr>

 </table>